lijinf2/losha/README.md

     $ sh evaluate.sh

 ## Tips
     $ We have tried our best to simplify the deployment.
-But since it is not easy to run a distributed application, we suggest users to try a GQR application and a Husky application before using LoSHa.
+But setting up a distributed system is still not easy, we suggest to set up GQR and Husky before using LoSHa.
-    $ Remove outputfile on HDFS, otherwise the old results will co-exist with the new results